Want to read our Public Art Policy

 Photograph by Gord Lehmann

-HRM defines public art as being permanent, semi-permanent, or temporary works of art in any media or combination of media that have been planned and executed with the specific intention of being sited or staged in the public realm and accessible to all.
+The municipality defines public art as being permanent, semi-permanent, or temporary works of art in any media or combination of media that have been planned and executed with the specific intention of being sited or staged in the public realm and accessible to all.
 Pieces of public art will be created or managed by a professional artist and will be acquired through artist commissions, donations or artist-community collaborations.

 The Public Art Policy informs presentations of public art, including temporary and permanent of public art.

 Permanent public art describes artworks that are commissioned, designed, fabricated and installed with the intent that they will exist in situ for an ongoing and indefinite period of time.
-These works are part of HRM’s Public Art Collection, which is maintained on an ongoing basis, and mapped and interpreted as part of Cultural Affairs’ public art education programs.
+These works are part of the municipality's Public Art Collection, which is maintained on an ongoing basis, and mapped and interpreted as part of Cultural Affairs’ public art education programs.

 Temporary public art refers to installations, performances or any other manner of artistic intervention in the public realm where the duration of exhibition or presentation is clearly defined.
 Temporary public art animates civic spaces, inspires investiture in these spaces, and in general promotes a critical dialogue about art and public space.
 Cultural Affairs’ temporary public art programs focus on contemporary art, in particular works that are created through innovative approaches and new media; a focus of the program is to expand the public’s awareness of the diversity and range of public art forms.

 The Mayor's Poet Laureate is a resident poet or spoken word artist who has achieved excellence and whose work is of relevance to its citizens.
-The Poet Laureate is an advocate for literary arts and reflects the life of the HRM community through program development and community outreach.
+The Poet Laureate is an advocate for literary arts and reflects the life of the municipal community through program development and community outreach.

 For more information on this program contact:

-Maintenance of HRM's current public art inventory is ongoing.
+Maintenance of current public art inventory is ongoing.
 Priority maintenance needs have been identified for major restoration including The Cenotaph in Grand Parade, completed in November 2009, and the Halifax Airfield Monument in Saunders Park, completed August 2009.

 Click on images to enlarge.